 - World Celebration will offer new experiences that connect guests to one another and the world around them.

 - World Nature is dedicated to understanding and preserving the beauty, awe, and balance of the natural world.
 It will include The Land and The Seas with Nemo & Friends pavilions.
 It is interesting Disney has stated this as there were rumors both The Land and The Seas would close.

 - World Discovery contains stories about science, technology, and intergalactic adventure come to life.

-To keep track of all the changes coming to Epcot visit our dedicated guide.
 If you are visiting Epcot make sure you visit Walt Disney Imagineering Presents the Epcot Experience at the Odyssey Pavilion to learn more about what is coming to the park.

 Planning Your Visit to Epcot

 To experience Epcot, you should spend time planning your visit.
 While there have been some attraction closures in Epcot in recent times, it remains a massive park.
-The majority of guests will still need 2 days to experience the full park.
+The majority of guests will still need two days to experience the full park.